craftercms/docs/source/site-administrators/engine/engine-site-security-guide.rst

 Configure your site
 ===================

-To enable SAML 2.0 in your site configuration (in Studio, Config > site.xml) add or update the security elements as
+To enable SAML 2.0 in your site configuration (in Studio, Config > Engine Site Configuration) add or update the security elements as
 needed:

 .. code-block:: xml